The best iPlayer VPN in 2020

 It’s not hard to see why this makes ExpressVPN our top choice for the best iPlayer VPN.
 This provider does everything right, especially when it comes to server choice.
 Its vast selection of servers – more than 3,000 in 94 countries – includes tons of UK IPs, enabling you to easily find an option to unblock iPlayer content.

-- No good for streaming, but there are decent free VPNs out there
+- Rubbish for streaming, but there are decent free VPNs out there

 - PC users should get a Windows VPN, and Apple users need a Mac VPN